Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 - So far this season, 33.3% of Penn State's games (3/9) have had more combined points than Saturday's total of 48.5.

-- The two teams combine to average 63.2 points per game, 14.7 more than the over/under in this contest.
+- Saturday's over/under is 14.7 points lower than the two team's combined 63.2 points per game average.

-- These two squads combine to surrender 32.7 points per game, 15.8 fewer than this contest's over/under.
+- These two squads combine to allow 32.7 points per game, 15.8 fewer than this contest's over/under.

-- The Wolverines and their opponents have scored an average of 51.7 points per game in 2021, 3.2 more than Saturday's total.
+- The average total in Wolverines games this season is 51.7, 3.2 points above Saturday's over/under of 48.5.

 - The 52.4 PPG average total in Nittany Lions games this season is 3.9 points more than this game's over/under.